PixelightFlower/crucible-setting/Setting_Bible/Entity_Realm.md

 <h3>Sable</h3>
 <p>"The Door is Always Open"
 <ul>
   <li>Known for secrets waiting to be revealed, filled with makers and those that seek hidden truths.
 The most noteworthy landmark is the Astra Valley, a star shaped river valley that butts up to several geological features.
-It is also the main populated portion of the Spoke as the Moon that lights up from the distant ceiling gives it a few hours of light a day.</li>
+It is also the main populated portion of the Spoke as the Moon that lights up from the distant ceiling gives it a few hours of light a day.
+Sable is a realm housed inside a darkened cavern, utterly pitch black save the lights of crystal stars in the cavern ceiling far overhead.
+The Moon of Ebb is visible from Sable for a short period of the day owing to a massive clear crystal window in the ceiling above.</li>
   <li>Sable trades in Lux, a paper money with luminescent ink</li>
   <li>Native Inhabitants: Grave Dogs</li>
   <li>Capital City: Midnight